 4.3.1.4 Distribution Generation Resources, Distribution Energy Storage Resources, and Settlement Only Distribution Generators

 ERCOT will utilize Resource Registration data provided by IEs/REs to model DGR, DESR, and SODG.
-SODG will be modeled as a simple model and will be assumed to operate at unity power factor with no voltage control.
+SODG will be aggregated by fuel type and represented as a simple model and will be assumed to operate at unity power factor with no voltage control.

 4.3.1.5 Coordination with other ERCOT Working Groups